 Hole # 1

-The first hole is a strong par 4 starting hole ranking 2nd hardest on the front nine.
-The tee shot requires distance and accuracy as there are bunkers right of the fairway that should be avoided at all costs.
-A good tee shot will leave the average player between 150 and 200 yards to the well-bunkered deep green.
+The first hole is a challenging par 4 ranking second hardest on the front nine.
+The tee shot requires accuracy as there are bunkers right of the fairway that should be avoided at all costs.
+However, the woods bordering the left side of the fairway is even more penalizing.
+A good tee shot will leave the average player between 150 and 200 yards to the well-bunkered, deep green.
+Longer hitters will have a tricky down-hill wedge into this undulating green with multiple plateaus.

 Hole # 2

 The second hole is a reachable par 5 for the long hitters but it is not without its pitfalls.
-If you are lucky enough to avoid the bunkers on the tee shot then you still have to negotiate the 4 huge bunkers that guard the green.
+If you are lucky enough to avoid the bunkers guarding both sides of the fairway on the tee shot, you still have to negotiate the 4 huge bunkers that guard the green.
 An errant shot into one of these bunkers can leave you with an awkward long bunker shot.
+But don’t go long on the approach, as over-shooting this green by even 3-4 yards can mean a lost ball.
+Like the previous hole, this is a challenging, undulating green.

 Hole # 3

 Hole #3 is a slight dogleg to the right par 4.
-A tee shot left of center of the fairway is best.
+A well-placed tee shot in the left-center of the fairway is best.
 A tee shot lost to the right will result in a blocked second shot.
 An average tee shot will leave most golfers in the 150 to 175 yard range to the long slender green.
+For long-hitters, this hole is an excellent scoring opportunity.

 Hole # 4

 The first par 3 on this course is tough.
 The length of the hole can vary between 150 and 200 yards depending on the tee.
-Intimidation is a factor.
-There is a forced carry of an environmental area that stops only about 10 yards short of the front edge of the green.
+Intimidation is a factor due to the fact that there is a forced carry of an environmental area that stops only about 10 yards short of the front edge of the green.
 There are two distinct putting levels with a steep shelf.
+An accurate player may make a birdie on this hole, but a poor tee shot could mean a high score.

 Hole # 6

-The 6th is a short par 4 that requires accuracy both off the tee and in your short iron approach.
+The 6th is a very short par 4 that requires accuracy both off the tee and in your short iron approach.
 Hitting the fairway with your tee shot is key so you can control your second shot.
-There are 2 big fairway bunkers to the right that must be avoided off the tee.
-The green is split into 3 distinct putting levels.
+Driver may not be the best play for most players on this hole, as there are 2 big fairway bunkers to the right-center that must be avoided.
+These traps are in the landing area for the average player.
+Dialed in wedge-play is key on this approach.
+The green is split into 3 distinct putting levels, and is one of the trickiest green on ths course.
 It is crucial that you get your ball on the correct level so you have a reasonable opportunity to 1 or 2 putt this treacherous green.

 Hole # 7